Jala-University/march-of-the-Legion/README.md

 ### Contribution Guidelines

 - Follow existing code style and conventions
-- Add appropriate unit tests for new functionality
+- Add comprehensive unit tests for new functionality
 - Update documentation and diagrams as needed
 - Ensure all tests pass before submitting PR
+- Include examples of new features in README

 ---